 2. Magnetic Fields (Rajasthan)

 Music festivals seem like a thing for Goa but Rajasthan has been contributing to India's festival scene competently, and Magnetic Fields is one of them.
 Held at a 17th-century fort in Alsisar (Rajasthan), this extravaganza music festival involves future-facing music from India and all across the globe.
 The festival presents new and fresh music concepts and experiences for the new age concert goers.
 Enjoy great music and hog on food and drinks in this 3-day event with an excellent line up of international artists including Daphni, Bicep, Midland, and Joy Orbison.
+Magnetic Fields Festival is a celebration of ancient India and the contemporary culture.
+With some amazing music, it also showcases art installations, yoga sessions and treasure hunts.
+You could also choose to stay in royal suites or in tent camps right under the stars.
+Make sure to have your tickets booked well in advance for a spectacular experience!

 3. Hot Air Balloon Festival (Karnataka)